It begins with a small act of disrespect but spirals into a drama that blends anger, power, and an unexpected bond.

 Nergal, though proud and defiant, understood that refusing would bring even greater trouble.
 He accepted his fate and prepared for his descent.

-Nergal’s Journey to the Underworld
+Nergal’s Descent into the Underworld

 Nergal departed from the city of Kutha, his heart ablaze with a mix of anger and trepidation.
 As he approached the gates of the underworld, he called out, “Guard, open the gate!
 Your mistress has summoned me.”